LivetaM/C6Group/README.md

 Python 3.4.4 version used

-Library used: pygame, random, sys, pygame.locals, timer, math
+Libraries used: pygame, random, sys, pygame.locals, timer, math

 To run the game download: